-

 What are the English Language Requirements for applicants whose first language is not English?

-The University requires that students are able to effectively engage in English in order to successfully complete the course.
+University of Galway requires that students are able to effectively engage in English in order to successfully complete the course.
 Therefore, prospective students (not being native English speakers) are required to undertake an English language course or examination and provide evidence to that effect.
 Accepted evidence of fulfilling the English Language requirement can be found on the How to Apply page.

 All applicants whose first language is not English must present one of the following qualifications in the English language for a postgraduate law programme: